johnsmclay/linux-notes/022-runlevel-and-init-facts.md

----
-layout: page
-title:  Runlevel And Init Facts
+# Runlevel And Init Facts
----

 A _runlevel_ is collection of services that defines a specific system state.
 For example, Microsoft Windows has Safe Mode and regular mode which are